 10. – License Your Art

-There are some companies that may be willing to license your artwork.
+Some companies may be willing to license your artwork.
 Many of these companies will reproduce your artwork and then give you a percentage of every piece they sell.

 I have personally signed some licensee agreements, but it did not really amount to much for me.
 But I know of other artists whose main source of income is their licensee artwork.